abaines/marp-search-extension/slides.md

 Core Mandate #1: Privacy First.
 All operations are 100% local to the browser.
 No network calls, no data exfiltration.

 Core Mandate #2: Verifiable.
-Fully open-source so anyone can audit the code and confirm the privacy claims.
+Fully source-available so anyone can audit the code and confirm the privacy claims.

 Functionality: